stwshark/stwshark/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on Crypto games project
+- 🌱 I’m currently learning TypeScript and also Python with Django
 - 📫 How to reach me: Telegram - https://t.me/SoulDock